DebeshJha/2020-MediaEval-Medico-polyp-segmentation/submission/README.md

 For task 1, please submit the prediction masks in a zip file.
 Please keep the resolution of predicted masks, which is same as the respective test images.

 ## Task 2.
 Alogorithm efficiency task (required)
-For, task 2, please submit the docker image.
+For, task 2, please submit the Docker image.

 For starters, we require that each submission is delivered in the form of a Docker image.
 This Docker image should create the submission file described in the challenge description.
 If you are new to docker, a good place to start is the [Get Started](https://docs.docker.com/get-started/) page of the official Docker documentation.